Jim Cleamons

-James Mitchell Cleamons (born September 13, 1949) is an American former professional basketball player and was a coach in the NBA and at the college and high school levels.
-He was an assistant coach on nine National Basketball Association (NBA) championship teams.
+Cleamons has coached basketball in the NBA and at the college and high school levels, as an assistant and head coach.
+Cleamons was an assistant coach to head coach Phil Jackson on nine NBA championship teams with the Chicago Bulls and Los Angeles Lakers.

 Early life

 Cleamons was born on September 13, 1949, in Lincolnton, North Carolina.
 He grew up in Columbus, Ohio, and graduated from Linden-McKinley High School in 1967.
-He played on an Ohio state championship basketball team at Linden-McKinley.
+In 1967, he played on an Ohio state Class AA championship basketball team at Linden-McKinley; scoring 18 points in the championship game.